Re Barleycorn Enterprises Ltd: Judgment

 The word "assets" in these sections in 1862 was used as meaning only those free assets which were not the subject of a floating charge.
 In those days it was held that, when there was a debenture which gave the creditor a floating charge over the property of the company, then, as soon as the charge crystallised on a winding up, the property did not belong to the company but to the debenture holder.
 It was, therefore, not included in the "assets" of the company and was not available for any of the general costs of the winding up.
 If the floating charge covered all the property, the debenture holder took it all, subject only to the costs of realising it, e.g., the auctioneer's charges: see In re Marine Mansions Co (1867) LR 4 Eq.
 601; In re Oriental Hotels Co (1871) LR 12 Eq 126, 133; and In re Regent's Canal Ironworks Co (1875) 3 Ch D 411, 427, per James LJ.

 In 1888 and 1897 Parliament began to use the word "assets" in a different sense.
 It used the word "assets" so as to include not only the free assets, but also all those assets which were subject to a floating charge.
 It used the word in this new sense in the statute which created, for the first time, "preferential payments."
 These were rates, taxes and wages.
 They took priority over a floating charge.
-This was done by section 1 of the Preferential Payments in Bankruptcy Act 1888 (51 & 52 Vict. c.
-62), as amended by section 2 of the Preferential Payments in Bankruptcy Amendment Act 1897.
+This was done by section 1 of the Preferential Payments in Bankruptcy Act 1888, as amended by section 2 of the Preferential Payments in Bankruptcy Amendment Act 1897.
 The sections of the Acts of 1888 and 1897 were re-enacted in the Companies (Consolidation) Acts of 1908, 1929 and 1948.
 I will read them as they now appear in the Act of 1948 and emphasise the significant words: